 1. Leg Stretch/Splits Machine

-fighter, having strength and power at range (in a difficult position), is essential.
-Leg stretchers can help to create a more flexible base for your hamstrings and groins, two primary muscle groups for athletes in Muay Thai and MMA to remain flexible, lubricated and mobile.
+As a fighter, having strength and power at range (in a difficult position), is essential.
+Leg stretchers can help to create a more flexible base for your hamstrings and groins, two primary muscle groups martial artists use.

 2. Percussion Massager (Guns)